Installation

 └── components/

-The three layers work together as follows:
+The four layers work together as follows:

 | Layer | Purpose |